mttdr/sdv-streamlined-quality/GiftDecline/README.md

 The gift taste decline is shared across all players.
 So if you gift an item to an NPC and then your friend gifts the same item to that same NPC, your friend will already get the subpar reaction.

+You could counteract that by setting `ReduceAfterXGifts` to the number of players.